The Nuclear Story and Facts

 We are always exploring new ways to provide our customers with reliable, low-cost electricity that also supports industry and jobs.
 Our customer needs are at the heart of every decision we make.
 This was true for our 2008 decision to join SCE&G and build V.C.
 Summer Units 2 and 3 - and also true for our 2017 decision to suspend construction on those units.

 We have a good history with SCE&G with V.C.
-Summer Unit 1, which is Santee Cooper’s lowest-priced base load power.
+Summer Unit 1, which is Santee Cooper’s lowest-priced base load power besides hydro.
 We chose to add nuclear power based on our then-projected need for additional electricity and on proposed legislation and regulations that were putting more emphasis on carbon restrictions.
 At the time, building new nuclear units was clearly the right decision.

 The 10 years since included a tsunami-induced nuclear disaster in Japan that delayed our project and added design and process requirements, a recession, and a complete political reversal on carbon regulation trends.
-More than anything else, though, in 2017 the contractor hired to design and build the two nuclear power units declared bankruptcy and said it would reject our fixed-price contract.
+More than anything else, though, in 2017 Westinghouse declared bankruptcy and said it would reject our fixed-price contract.

 Santee Cooper and SCE&G – the project’s majority owner and managing partner – selected Westinghouse to lead the consortium designing and building this project.
 Westinghouse was a strong company with a strong reputation, and they had the best design to meet our projected needs.